dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 There are a few ways to approach the training procedure.
 I chose to train each model separately.
 I used the optimizer Adam with a learning rate of $10^{-3}$ for both the VAE and the LSTM.

 I started training the VAE using a 200 dimensions latent space, a batch\_size of 300 frames (128 x 128 x 3) and a $β$ value of 4 in most of my experiments to enforce a better latent representation $z$, despite the potential quality loss on the overall reconstructed image.
-It lasted for approximately 2 days, which led to approximately 400k ~ batch iterations.
+It lasted for approximately 2 days, which led to 400k ~ batch iterations.

 On the other hand, I also started training the LSTM.
 I tried to fiddle with the hyper parameters of the model, but the last version I have is using 1 LSTM layer, 5 Gaussians, 1024 hidden units, and 1024 units in the first linear layer.
 I also used a sequence of 500 latent vector $z$ to be able to capture more of the time dependency.
 I only managed to train it for 14 hours ~ (submission deadline) which approximately represents 40k sequences of 500 latent vectors.
 To be able to create the target vector, I shifted the target by 1 frame to the left, and duplicated the last frame.
-I tried using a larger shift without duplication, but the results weren't as great from the (little) time I had to experience with it.
+I tried using a larger shift without duplication, but the results weren't as great from the (*little*) time I had to experience with it.

 Since I'm not training "online", I did also have a "rotating buffer" that was refreshed every few epochs to replace a small portion of the dataset (between 5 and 10% at most).
+Check [this piece of code](https://github.com/dylandjian/retro-contest-sonic/blob/master/lib/train_utils.py) for more details.

 The last component, which is the Controller, is the hardest one to train from what I've experienced.
 The first thing I did was implement the multiprocessing for the evaluation of a given set of parameters to speed up computation.
-I also added some "early stopping" mecanism to save computation, such as calculating a moving average of the reward using a certain number of timesteps (300 to 600 timesteps, which is equivalent to between 20s and 40s in game at 15 frames per second), which would make the agent stop if the average reward didn't go above a certain threshold (10 in most of my experiments).
-I tried using a *curriculum learning* approach by only iterating on the first levels (GreenHillZone Act1 and 2) until a certain score was achieved.
+I also added some "early stopping" mechanism to save computation, such as calculating a moving average of the reward using a certain number of timesteps (300 to 600 timesteps, which is equivalent to between 20s and 40s in game at 15 frames per second), which would make the agent stop if the average reward didn't go above a certain threshold (10 in most of my experiments).
+I tried using a *curriculum learning* approach by only iterating on the first levels (GreenHillZone Act 1 and 2) until a certain score was achieved.
 On these levels, rewards tends to be easier to get earlier on and the agent should be able to learn the most basic concepts of Sonic such that going right and jumping over obstacles generally is a good idea.
 After a very few number of attempts, I decided to swap to a random approach, such that the agent would construct a better and more robust vision of the game progressively.
 However, at the time of writting, I didn't have enough training time to be able to assess if one is better than the other.

 For the hyperparameters of the CMA-ES and the Controller models, I used a population of 80, evaluating 20 of the candidate solutions in parallel by taking the average cumulative reward on 5 rollouts until completion in either time or reward shortage.
 In the World Models paper, they had more than 1000 generations (with a population of size 64 and averaging on 16 rollouts) before achieving their score on the Car-Racing environment.
 The maximum number of generations I could do was around 80 before the submission deadline.
-From my last submissions, it managed to get around 1800 average scores at most (with one completed level at 8200 ~).
-However the average of the highest score seem to lay around 3200.

 ### Rollout of the agent